The review and approval of a proposal for external sponsorship generally involves consideration of:

 Departments, colleges, and Sponsored Programs Administration all play a role in reviewing and approving proposal budgets.
 Budgets are checked for conformity with sponsor requirements and the appropriate use of UNH rates and costing standards.
 They are also reviewed for commitment of UNH resources, whether those resources are the time and effort of the investigator or other forms of cost sharing.

 The penalties for violating the regulatory requirements placed on recipients of federal awards can be severe; so, proposals are reviewed for compliance issues, including the protection of human subjects and the care and use of laboratory animals.
-A portion of the Proposal Routing Form is set aside for facilitating the review of Special Considerations bearing on compliance.

 Credit Sharing on Sponsored Projects